Skip to main content

 Number Systems

-When we type some letters or words, the computer translates them in numbers as computers can understand only numbers.
+When we type letters or numbers, the computer translates them into numeric values because computers can only understand numbers.

-The base of the number system (where base is defined as the total number of digits available in the number system).
+• The base of the number system (i.e., the total number of unique digits used)

 Decimal Number System

-The number system that we use in our day-to-day life is the decimal number system.
-Decimal number system has base 10 as it uses 10 digits from 0 to 9.
-In decimal number system, the successive positions to the left of the decimal point represent units, tens, hundreds, thousands and so on.
+The decimal number system (base 10) uses digits from 0 to 9.
+Each position to the left of the decimal point represents units, tens, hundreds, and so on.

 Binary Number System